IBM/watsonx-data-lab/docs/wxd-intro-infrastructure.md

 ![Browser](wxd-images/wxd-intro-infra-filter.png)

-!!! abstract "Filter by Catalogs to view the three that exist in the system"
+!!! abstract "Filter by Catalogs to view the three catalogs that exist in the system"

 ![Browser](wxd-images/wxd-intro-infra-catalogs.png)